Madmalicius/RMTRMS/README.md

 The FileInterface, `configFile`, should be connected to the config file created by the GUI.
 Double-click `configFile` and choose the file under _Attributes>File Name_.

 Tecnomatix needs access to the computer.
-This is given by going to _File>Model Settings>general_ and uncheck `Prohibit access to the computer`
+This is given by going to _File>Model Settings>general_ and uncheck `Prohibit access to the computer`.

+A new origin can be assigned by opening the 2D frame and pressing `Ctrl+R`.
+Then under _Axis Origin_ set new X- and Y-coordinates.

 Lastly, click the _Home>Navigate>Open 2D/3D_ button, accept the default 3D graphics.